Image processing and information extraction¶

 otbcli_LSMSVectorization -in input_image -inseg segmentation_merged.tif -out segmentation_merged.shp -tilesizex 256 -tilesizey 256

 This application will process the input images tile-wise to keep resources usage low, with the guarantee of identical results.
 You can set the tile size using the tilesizex and tilesizey parameters.
 However unlike the LSMSSegmentation application, it does not require to write any temporary file to disk.

 Dempster Shafer based Classifier Fusion¶

-This framework is dedicated to perform cartographic validation starting from the result of a detection (for example a road extraction), enhance the results viability by using a classifier fusion algorithm.
-Using a set of descriptors, the processing chain validates or invalidates the input geometrical features.
+This framework is dedicated to perform cartographic validation starting from the result of a detection (for example a road extraction), enhance the results fiability by using a classifier fusion algorithm.
+Using a set of descriptor, the processing chain validates or invalidates the input geometrical features.